 Students may bring a packed lunch or purchase lunch from local cafes and restaurants.
 Food and drink are not permitted in the galleries.

 Staff are not permitted to dispense medications.
 If medication must be taken during studio hours, the parent/guardian must complete a consent for self-administration of medication form, which can be obtained from Program Registration.

 Please do not bring electronic games, cameras, etc. They are a distraction during studios, and the museums are not responsible for lost items.
 Students may bring cell phones, but phones must be turned off and put away during class.
 Music players are permitted during certain times, as indicated by instructor.

 Students may not share or distribute food with other students due to dietary/medical restrictions.

 Sign-in and sign-out procedures and times

-All other workshops meet at Carnegie Museum of Art.
+All other studios meet at Carnegie Museum of Art.
 Please take a ticket to enter the museum parking lot at the corner of Forbes Avenue and South Craig Street.
 You will be directed to park in a reserved parking area.